-The Company applies the PFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all trade and other financial receivables.
+The Company applies the PFRS 9 simplified approach to measuring ECL which uses a lifetime expected loss allowance for all trade and other financial receivables.

-To measure the expected credit losses, trade and other receivables have been grouped based on shared credit risk characteristics and the days past due.
+To measure the ECL, trade and other receivables have been grouped based on shared credit risk characteristics and the days past due.